rab-dev/rab-dev.github.io/docs/notes/mkdocs/mkdocs-rab-theme.md

 !!! info ""
     The default theme is at best dated and at worst never really that great (sorry).
-    This does not put your documentation in the best light.
+    This does not put our documentation in the best light.

-Fortunately `MkDocs` is a great piece of software and highly customisable so creating an alternative theme is possible (many have).
+Fortunately `MkDocs` is a great piece of software and highly customisable.
+So creating an alternative theme is possible (many have).

 ## What is this?